emma-hong/analyzing-data/README.md

 how_graph.html: html file for reproducing pie chart of gun types

-guntype_pie.py: code for getting the data for the pie chart of gun types
+guntype_pie.py: code for getting the data for the pie chart of gun types, input is the json file with deduped data